IT Project Coordinator

 - Perform other duties as assigned.

-- Minimum three (3) years of related work experience as an IT Project Coordinator or similar role.
+- Three (3) years of related work experience as an IT Project Coordinator or similar role, including experience in managing multiple projects within a network environment; and experience in IT project coordination, from conception to delivery; demonstrating:

 - High level of PC literacy, including intermediate to advanced knowledge of Microsoft Office software, such as MS Word, Excel, Visio.